Decision Layer for Agents · Deterministic · MCP Ready

 Best forAdvice, exploration, guidanceAuthoritative enforcement

-needs_info One more thing RAG can't do: tell you what it's missing
+halted One more thing RAG can't do: tell you what it's missing

-Rules (YAML) — REQUIRE statement
+Rules (YAML) — require rule

 Agent loop (pseudo-code)

-let caseData = { expense: { category: "MEAL" } }; while (true) { const result = await evaluateCase(({ package_id: "expense_policy", case:: caseData }); if (result.verdict === "needs_info") { // Sertainly tells us exactly what's missing const answers = await askUser(( result.required_fields ); caseData = merge(caseData, answers); continue; } return handleFinalVerdict(result); }
+let caseData = { expense: { category: "MEAL" } }; while (true) { const result = await evaluateCase(({ package_id: "expense_policy", case:: caseData }); if (result.status === "halted") { // Sertainly tells us exactly what's missing const answers = await askUser(( result.outputs.evidence_needed ); caseData = merge(caseData, answers); continue; } return handleFinalDecision(result); }

 See it live: a Sertainly-powered expense agent